NotDSF/LuaShield/README.md

 ## Does LuaShield support UWP?
 No LuaShield doesn't support UWP as it was developed before the Byfron era, the project was built to support Synapse X, Synapse V3 and Script Ware.

+## Wheres the bot/dashboard?
+If you're interested in any of LuaShield's sub dependencies or features, contact me on Discord (notdsf) (787086729470541844) (dsf#2711)